LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaDatabaseOthers.md

 ## Exposing the datasource through JNDI

 Some libraries expect to retrieve the `Datasource` reference from JNDI.
-You can expose any Play managed datasource via JDNI by adding this configuration in `conf/application.conf`:
+You can expose any Play managed datasource via JNDI by adding this configuration in `conf/application.conf`:

 ```
 db.default.driver=org.h2.Driver